laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 This will create a new Livewire component at the `app/resources/views/livewire/chirps/create.blade.php` path.

-Lets update the Livewire component contents to display a form:
+Let's update the Livewire component contents to display a form:

 ```php tab=Class filename=resources/views/livewire/chirps/create.blade.php
 <?php